DaVoidd/XenTorch/index.md

 ## API Manual
-*Note: Square barackets are used in some places instead of curly barackets, this is in order to prevent errors with the HTML.*
+*Note: Square barackets are used in some places instead of curly barackets, this is done in order to prevent errors with the HTML.*

 ### About